 - Things you need to return to your friend the next time you see them

 - Things you got for free and aren't sure whether you want to keep or not

 - Items that have to be taken to a particular place for recycling

 - Things that need to be repaired

-Pretty much anything that's "in transit" and doesn't have a home.
+That is, pretty much anything that's in transit and doesn't have a home.
 You can even incorporate your in/out box into your current landing strip.
 (This is a bit different from the outbox for the Cure in that it's not just for stuff that you're planning on getting rid of, but feel free to put that stuff in there, too.)

 I don't really have an entryway to speak of (I don't really have any rooms to speak of, since I live in a studio), so my in/out box is a big basket that lives under the end table closest to the door.
 I've just started doing this but already my house feels a little bit neater — and it's nearly effortless, so what's not to like?